devend711/versioned_blocks/README.md

 You can also just override one of them - the others will use their default value:

+	puts "overriding the versions but not the uri:"

 	versioned_block(from: 1, to: 10, override: true) do |v, uri|
-		"Puts overriding the versions but not the uri:" puts "For version #{v}, the URI is still #{uri}" end
+		puts "For version #{v}, the URI is still #{uri}" end